 Leader Gestures – The basics of decency and respect

 Within a period of three days, on two of the world’s biggest stages, millions of viewers observed two slights of basic human decency and respect by two of the most influential people towards other prominent world figures.
-These simple social faux pas spoke volumes about their disregard for others.
-The first of these affronts coincidently occurred on Friday, July 13th at Windsor Palace between Queen Elizabeth II and President Donald Trump.
-The second occurred on Sunday, July 15th at Luzhniki Stadium in Moscow between Presidents Vladimir Putin, Kolinda Grabar-Kitarović, and Emmanuel Macron.
+The first faux pas coincidently occurred on Friday, July 13, 2018, at Windsor Palace between Queen Elizabeth II and President Donald Trump.
+The second occurred on Sunday, July 15, 2018, at Luzhniki Stadium in Moscow between Presidents Vladimir Putin, Kolinda Grabar-Kitarović, and Emmanuel Macron.
 Fortunately for all of us, President Kolinda Grabar-Kitarović of Croatia was modeling desperately needed pro-social leader gestures.

 The Queen is somewhere around here